rosanafcunha/website_rosanafcunha/content/project/taxonomy-of-the-asteroidea-echinodermata-from-bahia-brazil/index.md

 title: Taxonomy of the Asteroidea from Bahia, Brazil
 date: 2021-01-01T04:02:47.483Z
-summary: The aim of this project is to carry out a faunal survey of the Brazilian Asteroid, describe new taxa, and to characterize local populations.
+summary: The aim of this project is to carry out a faunal survey of the Brazilian Asteroid, describe new taxa, and characterize local populations.
 draft: false
 featured: false
 image: